-Three players made Powerball and lottery history by snapping up an incredible jackpot worth $1.586 billion.
-The lucky winners were from California, Florida and Tennessee and took home a pre-tax total of $528.8 million each.
+|$1.6 billion||January 13, 2016||Three ticket holders made lottery history when they won an incredible jackpot worth $1.586 billion.
+The lucky winners were from California, Florida and Tennessee and each took home a pre-tax total of $528.8 million.
 John and Lisa Robinson of Munford in Tennessee were the first to come forward, going on the Today show to break the news just days after the drawing was held.
-David Kaltschmidt and Maureen Smith from Melbourne Beach in Florida stepped forward the next month, and in July 2016, Marvin and Mae Acosta of Chino Hills, California claimed their winnings, ending months of speculation about what had happened to the third ticket.
+David Kaltschmidt and Maureen Smith from Melbourne Beach in Florida stepped forward the following month, and in July 2016, Marvin and Mae Acosta of Chino Hills, California, claimed their share of the prize, ending months of speculation about what had happened to the third ticket.
 Read More.|

 |$758 million||August 23, 2017||Mavis Wanczyk, 53, bought the winning ticket at a petrol station in Chicopee, Massachusetts.
-The win is the highest ever on a single lottery ticket, surpassing the previous record set in 2013.
-Ms Wanczyk has opted to take the $480.5 million cash lump sum over the $758.7 million annuity.
+The win was the highest ever on a single lottery ticket at the time, surpassing the previous record set in 2013.
+Ms Wanczyk opted to take the $480.5 million cash lump sum over the $758.7 million annuity.
 Read More.|

 |$590 million||May 18, 2013||This jackpot was won by Gloria MacKenzie, 84, from Zephyrhills, Florida.
 She opted for a pre-tax cash payment of $370.8 million.
-The annuity value of the jackpot she won was, at the time, the largest on record for a single ticket.
+The annuity value of the jackpot she won was the largest on record for a single ticket at the time.|

 |$587 million||November 28, 2012||There were two winning ticket holders of this jackpot.
 One ticket was purchased in Arizona by Matthew Good and the other by Mark and Cindy Hill from Missouri.
 Both ticket holders selected the pre-tax cash option of $192.3 million.
 Read More.|

 |$564 million||February 11, 2015||There was a three-way split for this huge jackpot in 2015.
 One ticket was purchased by Marie Holmes, a single mother from Shallotte, North Carolina.
 Another ticket was claimed on behalf of an anonymous trust in Texas, while the third and final winning Powerball ticket was sold to an anonymous citizen in Puerto Rico, where Powerball tickets went on sale for the first time in September 2014.
 Read More.|

-|$488 million||August 7, 2013||Three winning tickets shared this jackpot, with one entry bought by Paul White from Ham Lake, Minnesota and the other two purchased in New Jersey.
-One of the tickets from New Jersey was purchased by Mario Scarnici of Monmouth Junction, while the other was held by a 16-member syndicate from Ocean County who were promptly nicknamed "Oceans 16".
+|$488 million||August 7, 2013||Three winning tickets shared this jackpot, with one entry bought by Paul White from Ham Lake, Minnesota, and the other two purchased in New Jersey.
+One of the tickets from New Jersey was purchased by Mario Scarnici of Monmouth Junction, while the other was held by a 16-member pool from Ocean County who were promptly nicknamed "Oceans 16".
 All three winning ticket holders selected the pre-tax cash option of $86 million each.
 Read More.|

 |$487 million||July 30, 2016||A single ticket from New Hampshire won a fantastic Powerball prize of $487 million on Saturday July 30th after 24 rollovers.
-The lucky winner is the tenth player from the Granite State to win a Powerball jackpot.
+The lucky winner was the tenth player from the Granite State to win a Powerball jackpot.
 Read More.|